GeorgeGabrielsGitHub/GeorgeGabrielsSnakeGame/README.md

 George Hilton Gabriels
 17 June 2024

 This is a repo that I made for a C++ implementation of Snake.
-The development is done on Windows 10
+The development is done on Windows 10 on VSCode